keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 - America as the isolationist state turning to the 'World's Police' after being drawn into WWII
 - Germany and expansion into neighbouring democracies that were drawing back into themselves as the imperial project collapsed
-- The thousand year realm myth
+- The thousand year realm myth, destroyed in 12.
 - The centre of the hegemon was no longer safe with modern technological developments.
 With the V2 you could hit the capital regardless of whether the sun ever set on your holdings.
 There *is* no buffer

 ---